 Beer Cheese Fondue Dip

-Beer Cheese Fondue Dip recipe is melted cheese combined with a subtle taste of beer to make the perfect Super Bowl or game day appetizer dip!
+Beer Cheese Fondue Dip is an easy appetizer recipe containing melted cheese combined with a subtle taste of beer to make the perfect holiday appetizer, Super Bowl snack, or game day appetizer dip!

 Serve with toasted bread cubes, vegetables (broccoli or cauliflower), soft pretzel bites, tortilla chips….whatever you have on hand!